|

 patient in the intensive care unit (ICU).

-The goal of hemodynamic monitoring is to
+The goal of hemodynamic

-maintain adequate tissue perfusion.
-In
+monitoring is to maintain adequate tissue

-critically ill trauma victims, hypoperfusion
+perfusion.
+In critically ill trauma

-of vital organs may lead to multiple organ
+victims, hypoperfusion of vital organs may

-systems dysfunction and death.
+and death.

-Classical hemodynamic monitoring is based on
+monitoring is based on the invasive

-the invasive measurement of systemic and
+measurement of systemic and pulmonary

-pulmonary vascular pressures and of cardiac
+vascular pressures and of cardiac output.

-output.
-Although burdened with possible
+Although burdened with possible flaws,

-flaws, central pressure monitoring is widely
+central pressure monitoring is widely used

-used in the operating room and in the ICU.
+in the operating room and in the ICU.

 Newer monitoring techniques are promising